wp-plugins/post-pay-counter/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SM5Q9BVU4RT22
 Tags: counter, authors, payment, revenue sharing, stats, multi author, post management, post Tested up to: 4.1
-Stable tag: 2.46
+Stable tag: 2.47
 Requires at least: 3.7

-Easily handle authors' pay on a multi-author blog by computing posts' remuneration basing on admin defined rules with.
+Easily handle authors' payments on a multi-author blog by computing posts' remuneration basing on admin defined rules.

 == Description ==
 The Post Pay Counter plugin allows you to easily calculate and handle authors' pay on a multi-author blog by computing posts' remuneration basing on admin defined rules.
 The administrator can specify criteria upon which payments should be computed and the stats will immediately be viewable.
 Both a general view with all users and a specific one for a author are possible.
 It can easily help you implement a revenue sharing/paid to write model for your business.